 This is a newer technology, and one we are happy to see.
 There are different types of these, so make sure you do some research before purchasing one.
 You’ll want to look at reviews, of course, but it’s also important to check options for perks and subscription fees.

 Do you want to learn more about microchipping?
-Contact us, your local animal clinic, today!
+Contact us, your local animal clinic in Carlisle, ON, today!

 !Social Media Icons